bright/new-www/_posts/2018-06-14-android-viewmodel-injections-revisited.md

 tags: android
 ---

-In one of my previous posts (which you can find [here](https://brightinventions.pl/blog/injectable-android-viewmodels/)) I have described how to implement a ViewModel factory that was able to provide ViewModels with their dependencies injected, e.g. an API client, and it was good enough for me at that time.
-Later on, thanks to Piotr, we've found out even better and simpler approach with an additional possibility of injecting Activity- or Fragment-dependant data into ViewModels.
+In one of [my previous posts](https://brightinventions.pl/blog/injectable-android-viewmodels/) I have described how to implement a ViewModel factory that was able to provide ViewModels with their dependencies injected, e.g. an API client, and it was good enough for me at that time.
+Later on, thanks to [Piotr](https://miensol.pl/), we've found out even better and simpler approach with an additional possibility of injecting Activity- or Fragment-dependant data into ViewModels.

 ![Vaccine](/images/android-viewmodel-injections-revisited/vaccine.jpg){: .center-image}

 # Simpler factory #

 Previously, we've created a singleton factory that was supplied with a map of `ViewModel`-based classes and their respective `Provider`s.
 It required us to create a custom `ViewModelKey` annotation and use Dagger to generate the map using `IntoMap` bindings.
-It didn't require a lot of boilerplate code compared to some other solutions I've seen at that time, but it wasn't perfect either.
+It didn't require a lot of boilerplate code compared to some other solutions I saw at that time, but it wasn't perfect either.

-On the contrary, the new solution is based on a generic ViewModel factory class which instances are created for each Activity or Fragment instance.
+On the contrary, the new solution is based on a generic ViewModel factory class of which instances are created for each Activity or Fragment instance.

 ``` kotlin
 import android.arch.lifecycle.ViewModel